LobsterFestival/Live2D-CSV-Converter/README.md

 This is a Live2D constraint on how they handle the GUIDs, if the project is closed and then you try to import, the import will fail, because the GUIDs will be different.
 Unfortunately this cant be worked around as there is no way to "know" what the new GUIDs will be.

 Of course after the import is completed, the Live2D project can be closed an reopened as normal.
 Think of the GUIDs as relating to an instance of Live2D.

+### ID Rules
+All Live2D IDs must to be unique.
+IDs can only have alphanumeric characters and underscores and must be shorter than 64 characters long.
+IDs must start with a letter.

 ## Requirements
 This program is dependent on: